-

 Accommodation and Food

-The Mardi Himal Trek is a popular lodge-to-lodge trek located near Pokhara in central Nepal.
-Along the trail, trekkers and hikers will find lodges and tea houses at regular intervals, offering basic amenities for their comfort.
+The Mardi Himal Trek is a short tea house trek located near Pokhara in central Nepal.
+There are lodges and tea houses at regular intervals, offering basic amenities to hikers.

 Mobile Connectivity and Power